Pagepro/pagepro-book/README.md

 [https://docs.google.com/spreadsheets/d/1mNx4FSjgSQ12NVwnYFfpxr-FWDRH2g8YO0MG-8MRElU/edit](https://docs.google.com/spreadsheets/d/1mNx4FSjgSQ12NVwnYFfpxr-FWDRH2g8YO0MG-8MRElU/edit)

 Duplicate the document, change the title adding the initials or full name and then we make it available to Krzysiek.

-### Unused days off

-In the case of an unused leave, a maximum of 10 days off passes on to the following year, so it is recommended that the employees do take their time off from work in a given calendar year.

 ## Lunch